 Easily, one of the highlights of my summer was attending Console-Room, a Doctor Who-themed convention in the Twin Cities.
 I posted a recap about the convention in this post: While attending, I definitely cringed when I checked my bank account after the convention.
 My purchases included two books: Companion Piece Women Celebrating Aliens and Tin Dogs of Doctor Who and Chicks Dig Time Lords.

 Chicks Dig Time Lords is the perfect book to give any female Whovian.
-This book collects different essays written by intelligent, well crafted women who belong to the Doctor Who fandom.
+This book collects different essays written by intelligent, well-crafted women who belong to the Doctor Who fandom.
 It’s intriguing to see other women who are just as passionate about this sci-fi series as I am.
-It reaffirms my belief that Doctor Who is not just a TV show, but a way of bringing like minded people together.
+It reaffirms my belief that Doctor Who is not just a TV show, but a way of bringing like-minded people together.

 Another favorite essay of mine is written by Lynne M. Thomas.
-She talks about her backstory into the Doctor Who fandom and also about her daughter, Caitlin.
-Caitlin was born with a rare disorder which impacts her development and growth.
+She talks about her backstory in the Doctor Who fandom and also about her daughter, Caitlin.
+Caitlin was born with a rare disorder that impacts her development and growth.
 Lynn brings her daughter to many different conventions and the people in the Doctor Who fandom accept and respect her.
 Even Doctor Who stars such as Elisabeth Sladen and Colin Baker were respectful and patient with her.
 It again shows how liking Doctor Who can bring you closer to respectful and delightful people.